sanyamagrawal/royal-geni/README.md

 ### Babel Issues

 Running into issues with Babel?
 Babel 6 can be tricky, please either report an issue or try out the [stable v0.18.1 release](https://github.com/davezuko/react-redux-starter-kit/tree/v0.18.1) with Babel 5.
 If you do report an issue, please try to include relevant debugging information such as your node, npm, and babel versions.

-### Internationalization Support

-In keeping with the goals of this project, no internationalization support is provided out of the box.
-However, [juanda99](https://github.com/juanda99) has been kind enough to maintain a fork of this repo with internationalization support, [check it out!](https://github.com/juanda99/react-redux-starter-kit)

-### High editor CPU usage after compilation

-While this is common to any sizable application, it's worth noting for those who may not know: if you happen to notice higher CPU usage in your editor after compiling the application, you may need to tell your editor not to process the dist folder.
-For example, in Sublime you can add:

 ```
 	"folder_exclude_patterns": [".svn",	".git",	".hg", "CVS",	"node_modules",	"dist"]